nathanberry97/personalWebsite/blog/creatingYourFirstNeovimPlugin.md

 return M
 ```

-The **init.lua** file is where all the lua code for the plugin will go.
-In this
+The **init.lua** file is where the magic happens.
+In this example we are
-example we are creating a function called **setup** which will be called in our
+creating a function called **setup** which will be called in our config to
-config to enable the plugin.
+enable the plugin.

 The local variable **M** is used to store the functions and variables we want
 to export from the plugin.
 M is a common standard in lua standing for module